Society: Bitcoin Fixes This

 The first and most obvious effects of Bitcoin, were it to become our primary currency, would be to massively diminish war, the robbing of Peter to pay Paul, and corruption in government.

-Can we call this anything but gigantic and stunning?
-And it really is just the start.
+Can we call this anything but gigantic?
+But it’s actually just the start.
 So, let’s continue.

 Deeper Changes

 I’d like you to consider the economic world of 1910.
-While the daily lives of these people strongly resembled our own, their economic lives were wildly different.
-These people had been using honest money (gold and silver) for most of the past century, and it created a very different situation.
+While the daily lives of these people resembled our own, their economic lives were wildly different.
+They had been using honest money (gold and silver) for most of the past century, and it created a very different climate.

 In 1910, new money had to be pulled, grudgingly, from the ground.
 If governments wanted money to spend, they had to get it from those who earned it.
 That pushed them more toward beggars and less toward dictators.

 New investments were funded mainly by subscription, which was roughly equivalent to GoFundMe.
-Stock prices were based upon earning and the dividends that came from them; people retired on those dividends.
+Stock prices were based upon earnings and the dividends that came from them; very many people retired on those dividends.

 Hard work and prudence, in those days, allowed someone to do very well.
 And please notice that mating ritual of the time embodied this: The man goes out to earn his “nest egg,” and so convinces the girl to marry him.
-If that was impossible, the young people of 1910 would have rejected this model… as young people did a generation or two later, when it really did become impossible.
+If that was impossible, the young people of 1910 would have rejected it… as young people did a generation later, when it did become impossible.

 Consider also that the honest, hard-workers of this era made loans.
-Their grandchildren, conversely, found themselves walking into banks and begging for loans.
-This fundamentally changed their attitudes regarding themselves.
+Their grandchildren, conversely, found themselves walking into banks and begging for them.
+This fundamentally changed their attitudes about themselves.

-Under a new honest money regime, the dignity of the productive man or woman will be restored.
-They will return to their position as the primary – as the source of all value – rather than a derivative entity, forever beseeching the money spigot to turn their way.
+Under an honest money regime, the dignity of the productive person would be restored.
+They would return to their position as the primary – as the source of value – rather than a derivative entity, forever beseeching the money spigot to turn their way.
 This is the change that really matters, and it will fundamentally reshape society.

-What we’ll also gain from living under an honest money regime, is the restoration of a comprehensible world.
-The value and the effects of that will be gargantuan.
+What we’ll also gain from living under an honest money regime is the restoration of a comprehensible world.
+The value and the effects of that will likewise be gargantuan.

-Under the fiat money regime, life has been overrun with complexity.
+Under a fiat money regime, life has been overrun with complexity.
 Considering that money is our central tool of survival, and that the nature of money itself is purposely confused, it could hardly be any other way.
-And just so you hear it from someone other than me, here’s John Kenneth Galbraith saying the same thing a generation or two ago:
+And just so you hear it from someone other than me, here’s economist John Kenneth Galbraith saying the same thing two generations ago:

 The study of money, above all other fields in economics, is one in which complexity is used to disguise truth or to evade truth, not to reveal it.

-A Bitcoin regime would still encompass flaws, abuses and stupidities, of course (those will be with us until we, ourselves, improve), but it will not fund them and defend them.
+A Bitcoin regime would still encompass flaws, abuses and stupidities, of course – those will be with us until we, ourselves, improve – but it would not fund them and defend them.

-So, yes, a Bitcoin regime will fix society, deeply and enduringly.
+So, yes, a Bitcoin economy will fix society, deeply and enduringly.
 Laboring for this is one of the noblest efforts of our time.

 Paul Rosenberg